Loading...

 Learning Nights

-Caption: Beneath the sprawling expanse of the night sky over Colombia's Tatacoa Desert, a telescope finds its alignment with the majestic galactic core, while a smartphone captures this cosmic encounter.
+Caption: Honorable mention in the 2023 IAU OAE Astrophotography Contest, category of Still images taken exclusively with smartphones/mobile devices.
+Beneath the sprawling expanse of the night sky over Colombia's Tatacoa Desert, a telescope finds its alignment with the majestic galactic core, while a smartphone captures this cosmic encounter.
 This snapshot, taken on 9 June 2023 during an astronomy camp, epitomises the accessible beauty of celestial marvels.
 It showcases the mesmerising grandeur of the night sky, inviting both the casual stargazer and the passionate astronomer alike.
 The splendour of the Milky Way, elegantly captured through a mobile device, seamlessly bridges the gap between sophisticated equipment and the pure, profound joy of observing the stars.

 Credit: Juan Pablo Botero Londoño/IAU OAE (CC BY 4.0)